Knowledge base

 API Usage and Transfer Security

-The Infomaniak API does not offer any email connection as IMAP and SMTP are the "APIs".
+The Infomaniak API does not provide any connection to the mailbox as IMAP and SMTP are the "APIs".
 Use a library (such as Python: email.examples and imaplib) that uses IMAP and SMTP.

 To display emails from PHP: